spinnaker/spinnaker.github.io/setup/install/environment.md

 #### Setup SSH Keys

-Follow the following guides to setup ssh access to your github.com account from your local machine.
+Follow these guides to setup ssh access to your github.com account from your local machine:

 * [Generating a new ssh key and adding it to your ssh agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
 * [Adding a new ssh key to your Github account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)